Lutz cyclist Sherri Stedje is a master of short-course, criterium racing and long, hilly road events.

 "All those training miles back in January paid off for her," he said.
 "She deserves a pro contract for next season."

-He lost the gold in a ride in which Sinibaldi said his southern California rival apparently missed a turn.
+Sinibaldi lost the gold in a ride in which he said his Southern California rival apparently missed a turn.
 That cut out part of the 20-kilometer course and was unseen by officials, Sinibaldi said.

-ROAD TO KONA: The list of local qualifiers for October's Ironman Triathlon World Championships in Kailua-Kona, Hawaii, may be increasing.
+ROAD TO KONA: The list of local qualifiers for October's Ironman Triathlon World Championships in Kailua-Kona, Hawaii, may be growing.

 Among the best athletes in Pinellas County, Danny Nolan of St. Petersburg will compete in Lake Placid, N.Y., in the Ironman USA Triathlon.
 Joining him will be Doug Franseze, Greg Sironen, Kim Donaldson and 1,500 others.